Skip to main content

 How do I get help at home?

-You can receive government-subsidised help at home through the Commonwealth Home Support Programme, or through a Home Care Package.
+You can receive government-funded help at home through the Commonwealth Home Support Programme, or a Home Care Package.

 To find out which program you are eligible for, you need to apply for an assessment.
 You can apply online or call My Aged Care on 1800 200 422.